Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/concept-essential-elements.md

-# Cinemachine base elements
+# Cinemachine essential elements

+Learn about the essential elements that make a functional Cinemachine environment.

+## Overview

-A Cinemachine setup involves three main types of elements:
+A functional Cinemachine setup involves three main types of elements:

 * A single [**Unity Camera**](#unity-camera) which captures the images across the Scene,
 * A [**Cinemachine Brain**](#cinemachine-brain) which enables the Cinemachine functionality in the Unity Camera, and